knnyczr/whiteboarding/algorithms.md

 <a name="dna-strings"></a>
 ### DNA Strings

 In DNA strings, symbols "A" and "T" are complements of each other, as are "C" and "G".
-Write a function called `dnaTransform` that takes in a DNA string returns a string that represents it's compliment.
+Write a function called `dnaTransform` that takes in a DNA string and returns a string that represents it's compliment.

 **Input:** dnaTransform("ATTGC")